Overwatch 2 builds upon the legacy and foundation of the original hero shooter with a host of new gameplay and progression systems.

 Platforms: Windows, PS4, Xbox One, Switch

-Despite being a third-person shooter, Battle for Neighborville has much in common with Overwatch 2.
+Despite being a third-person shooter, Battle for Neighborville has plenty in common with Overwatch 2.

-For one, both revolve around team-based objectives where players must work together to beat out the opposing side.
+For one, both revolve around team-based goals where players must collaborate to beat out the opposing side.

-Additionally, Plants vs. Zombies boasts many character classes that can be further customized to hone in on a particular playstyle.
+Additionally, Plants vs. Zombies boasts countless character classes that can be further customized to focus on a specific playstyle.

-The game classifies them into four groups: attackers, defenders, supporters, or swarm, with players of the same class able to combine forms to deliver powerful attacks.
+The game categorizes them into four groups: attackers, defenders, supporters, or swarm, with players of the same class able to combine forms to deliver powerful attacks.

 Team Fortress 2